KT

 4. Scheduled hot list — trending spam numbers and campaign ranges refresh through the repository data pipeline

-5. Callback-aware — won't block callbacks from numbers you recently called, or urgent repeated callers
+5. Callback-aware — won't block callbacks from numbers you recently called, answered repeatedly, after a local emergency call, or urgent repeated callers

 6. Community-driven — one-tap anonymous contribution via Cloudflare Worker, daily merge into database